 - Buy-sell agreement.
 An agreement to transfer business ownership to the remaining owners when one owner dies or retires.
 Buy-sell agreements are usually funded by life insurance policies taken out on each owner.

 - Cash value.
 The amount of cash that accumulates over time in permanent life insurance policies.
 The cash typically earns interest as it grows.
 Once you’ve built up enough cash value, you can start taking out loans against your policy.
 You can also surrender your policy and collect the cash.

 - Cash surrender value.
 The amount of money you’ll get if you cash in your permanent life insurance policy.
-It’s the current cash value of your policy, minus any administrative, surrender and interest fees, as well as outstanding loans.
+It’s your policy’s current cash value, minus any administrative, surrender and interest fees, as well as outstanding loans.

 - Child protection rider.
 An optional add-on that pays out a death benefit if the policyholder’s child passes away.
 The coverage varies between providers, but it’s typically limited to a small amount.

 - Claim.
 After a policyholder dies, the beneficiary must notify the insurance company that the death benefit is due.
 This is the process of “filing a claim.”

 - Concealment.
 The act of deliberating hiding or failing to disclose information to your insurer that could affect your rate or ability to qualify for coverage.

 - Contingent beneficiary.
 Also known as a secondary beneficiary, this is the person or organization who receives the death benefit if the primary beneficiary dies before the policyholder.
 Naming a contingent beneficiary is optional.